-[This was an informal conversation on February 8, 2017 between Hank Grasso, Exhibits Designer, Office of NIH History and Stetten Museum, and Ms. Dorothy McGowan.
-She came to work at the National Cancer Institute as a secretary in 1971 and suggested that procurement language become gender neutral, for instance, using "Dear Vendor" instead of "Dear Gentleman."]
+This was an informal conversation on February 8, 2017, between Hank Grasso, Exhibits Designer, Office of NIH History and Stetten Museum, and Ms. Dorothy McGowan.
+She came to work at the National Cancer Institute as a secretary in 1971.
+The transcript starts in the middle of the conversation while they are talking about the Self Help for Equal Rights (SHER) group.